Causes of the Holodomor

-The causes of the Holodomor, which was a man-made famine in Soviet Ukraine during 1932 and 1933, resulted in the death of around 3–5 million people.
-The factors and causes of the famine are the subject of scholarly and political debate, which include the Holodomor genocide question.
-Soviet historians, Stephen Wheatcroft and J. Arch Getty believe the famine was the unintended consequence of problems arising from Soviet agricultural collectivization which were designed to accelerate the program of industrialization in the Soviet Union under Joseph Stalin.
+The causes of the Holodomor, which was a famine in Soviet Ukraine during 1932 and 1933 that resulted in the death of around 3–5 million people, are the subject of scholarly and political debate, particularly surrounding the Holodomor genocide question.
+Soviet historians Stephen Wheatcroft and J. Arch Getty believe the famine was the unintended consequence of problems arising from Soviet agricultural collectivization which was designed to accelerate the program of industrialization in the Soviet Union under Joseph Stalin.
 Other academics conclude policies were intentionally designed to cause the famine.
-Some scholars and political leaders claim that the famine maybe classified as a genocide under the definition of genocide that entered international law with the 1948 Genocide Convention.
+Some scholars and political leaders claim that the famine may be classified as a genocide under the definition of genocide that entered international law with the 1948 Genocide Convention.

-Scholarly debate
+Raphael Lemkin, the co-author of the United Nations Convention on the Prevention and Punishment of Genocide in 1948, considered Holodomor an attempt to destroy the Ukrainian nation, not just Ukrainian farmers.
+Such a conclusion was made by him based on four factors: